IGPC Ethanol Inc.

 Joe was a founding member of the Board and has held the positions of Secretary and Treasurer.
 Joe was born and raised on the family farm, Lola May Farms, in Brant County.
 He serves as president of the Company and along with his brother and two sons, farm a 6500 acre combined cash crop and dairy operation.
 In the early 70's, Joe and his brothers launched Titan Trailers, a highway trailer manufacturing business that continues to flourish under the ownership of two of his brothers.
 A grain drying and storage facility was constructed on the farm to better accommodate future growth.
 He also serves on the Committee of Adjustment for Brant County and is an active member of the Burford Lion's Club.

 Jim received his degree in Chemical Engineering from McGill University.
-Since then he has spent his entire career in agricultural processing and agrifood.
-His background includes technical, plant management and senior executive roles in Canada, the US and Europe, primarily with Casco, Inc. as President and its parent Corn Products International as Executive Vice President, North America.
-Jim served on the Board of Directors of Canada Starch Inc., Commercial Alcohol Inc. (Greenfield Energy), GTC Nutrition Inc. Jim serves as Vice Chair of the Canadian Renewable Fuels Association and as Vice Chair of the AgEnergy Co-operative Board of Directors, Chair of the AgEnergy Co-operative Corporate Governance Committee and is a member of BioIndustrial Innovation’s Canada Board of Directors.
+Since then he has spent his entire career in Agricultural processing.
+His background includes technical, plant management and senior executive roles in Canada, the US and Europe, primarily with Casco, Inc. as President and its parent Corn Products International (now Ingredion Inc.) as Executive Vice President, North America.
+Jim served on the Board of Directors of Canada Starch Inc., Commercial Alcohol Inc. (Greenfield Energy), GTC Nutrition Inc. and currently serves as the Chair of the Canadian Renewable Fuels Association, Vice Chair of the AgEnergy Co-operative Board of Directors, Chair of the AgEnergy Co-operative Corporate Governance Committee and is a member of BioIndustrial Innovation’s Canada Board of Directors.

-Jim is the CEO of IGPC Ethanol Inc. and is a member of the Board.
+Jim is the CEO of IGPC Ethanol Inc. and a member of the Board.
 IGPC Ethanol Inc. is wholly owned by Integrated Grain Processors Co-operative Inc., one of the largest agri-business cooperatives in Ontario.
-Jim joined the company located in Aylmer, Ontario prior to plant completion in April, 2008 and continues to lead the business with a focus on strategic initiatives for the future.
+Jim joined the company located in Aylmer, Ontario prior to plant completion in April 2008 and continues to lead the business with a focus on strategic initiatives for the future.
 Jim has recently received the Chartered Director’s (C.Dir) designation from The Directors College (a joint venture of McMaster University and the Conference Board of Canada).

 Wilson, along with two brothers, operates Brantwood Farms in Brant County.
 Brantwood Farms is a diversified farming operation of fruit and vegetables, with an on farm retail store, cash crops, and on farm agricultural tourism during the autumn months.
 Wilson is a past president of the Brant County Soil and Crop Association and the Brant Cattlemen's Association.
 Currently, he sits on the County Agricultural Advisory Committee and is also involved with peer review for the Environmental Farm Plan.